andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 ---

+#### (Also: Shared Kernel)

+---

 ## Decrease coupling by introducing aggregate roots

-(Maybe keep these slides??)
+Prevent data access from other domains to things that aren't ARs.

+You can have multiple ARs.

 ---

-## Aggregate Roots

-A root node of a tree of entities that logically belong together.
+## Break AR relationships to use ARs

+Stop linking things willy-nilly through too many AR relationships.

+---

+## Provide Adapters and Repositories

+How?
+Through Adapter/Repository pattern.

+Or a simple Service that performs an operation in another domain.

+---

+## Decrease coupling by publishing events for async dependencies

+How?
+By implementing event-driven frameworks like Wisper.

+Async domains perform well here!

 ---